waylonggggg/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* Resolve the distress of the Temasek Hall attendance manager caused by the current complex and unorganized CCA attendance system.
+* Resolve the distress of the Hall attendance manager caused by the current complex and unorganized CCA attendance system.
 * Provide a simple and easy-to-use software that effectively tracks all CCA attendances for hall students.
 * Accommodate the manager’s “lazy” nature by streamlining workflows and reducing complexity.
 * Prioritize typing over mouse usage to align with the manager’s preferences.